It took 15 years, three studios and $159 million, but “The Irishman” is finally here.

 Now the elephant in the room and the reason this film took so long to get made.
 It is 209 minutes long (three hours and 29 minutes for those who don’t want to do the math).
 No studio was going to give a director $160 million to make a 3.5-hour drama starring old men, it was just never going to happen (which is why I think people need to be thanking Netflix more than they are).
 Does the film earn and justify its runtime?
 I mean no, there are some repetitive story beats and plenty of scenes where characters are simply sitting around talking.
 It is a lot to ask from a theater audience (I didn’t consume liquids after noon to prepare for the screening), which may be why Netflix was so willing to finance this project, they know folks at home can hit pause.
 There are a few slow parts, especially leading up to that third act, and then the film takes its time wrapping up.
 To give you context of the scale and duration: there are 320 scenes in this movie; the average film has around 60.

-A few things I want to note but am running out of space and words to go into detail about: the score by Robbie Robertson (which I believe is original) is great, sometime carrying scene-by-scene without you even noticing, or luring you into submission with its nuance and soft trumpet beats, only to have a crime take place before you even realize it was being set up the whole time.
+A few things I want to note but am running out of space and words to go into detail about: the score by Robbie Robertson (which I believe is original) is great, sometime carrying scene-by-scene without you even noticing, or luring you into submission with its nuance and soft harmonica and bass beats, only to have a crime take place before you even realize it was being set up the whole time.
+Anna Paquin plays De Niro’s adult daughter and has a great scene where she kills with a stone-cold glance.
+Some are arguing she’s underused, but it’s all part of Scorsese’s master plan.
 Less subtle is Scorsese’s use of period songs in some awkward places.
 Longtime Scorsese editor Thelma Schoonmaker had a big task ahead of her, working through hours upon hours of footage and for the most part the film is cut together nicely.
-There are a few wonky shots but I would more likely attribute that to cinematographer Rodrigo Prieto and his handheld cameras than Schoonmaker’s editing skills.
+There are a few wonky shots but I would more likely attribute that to cinematographer Rodrigo Prieto and his handheld cameras and zooms than Schoonmaker’s editing skills.
 And the topics and themes tackled– legacy, fatherhood, male bonding–are heavy and in some ways symbolic of Scorsese’s own career.